Bromide: Sedation (phased out)

+Antiepileptic

 The bromide ion is antiepileptic and as bromide salt, is used in veterinary medicine in the US.
 The kidneys excrete bromide ions.
 The half-life of bromide in the human body (12 days) is long compared with many pharmaceuticals, making dosing challenging to adjust.
 (A new dose may require several months to reach equilibrium.)
 Bromide ion concentrations in the cerebrospinal fluid are about 30% of those in blood and are strongly influenced by the body's chloride intake and metabolism.

 Since bromide is still used in veterinary medicine in the United States, veterinary diagnostic labs can routinely measure blood bromide levels.
 However, this is not a conventional test in human medicine in the US since there are no FDA-approved uses for the bromide.
 Therapeutic bromide levels are measured in European countries like Germany, where bromide is still used therapeutically in human epilepsy.